When is the right time to do crowdfunding?

 Of course, the indications developed in this article are general guidelines, which can be flexibly adapted to most particular cases, each with its own specificities.
 For example, in the real estate context, we will not speak of "product/service" or "prototype" in the canonical way, but rather of having already purchased the land on which to build or the complex to renovate, or having obtained the necessary licenses, as preliminary steps; this applies to all the steps described.

-We have listed so many criteria for Choosing the best time to do crowdfunding: A good starting point for putting ideas in order is the Crowdometer, the tool designed by Turbo Crowd to help companies discover their potential in the world of crowdfunding.
+We have listed many criteria for choosing the best time to do crowdfunding: a good starting point for sorting through ideas is the Crowdometer, the tool designed by Turbo Crowd to help companies discover their potential in the crowdfunding world.

 Do you need support in preparing a successful crowdfunding campaign and seeking potential investors for your project?